DitroniX/IPEM-NBIoT-ESP32C5-ATM90E36-SIM7000G-GPRS-IoT-Mains-Power-Energy-Monitor/README.md

 ### Where can IPEM NB-IoT be used?

-The IPEM  Plus board can be used in a number of projects and installations such as:
+The IPEM  NB-IoT board can be used in a number of projects and installations such as:

 -   Homes